zrothauser/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.5.13 =
+* Fixed: Some users were still experiencing the http_build_query() error even after upgrading the WordPress to version 2.6.1

 = Version 2.5.12 =
 * Fixed: Importing calendar into Google Calendar wasn't working when calendar was using HTTPS protocol.